-$$\mathbf{V} \cdot \mathbf{n} = 0. \tag{2-53}$$
+$$\mathbf{V} \cdot \mathbf{n} = 0 \tag{2-53}$$

-If the flow is viscous the statement becomes even simpler: V = 0, the no-slip condition.
+If the flow is viscous the statement becomes even simpler: $\mathbf{V} = 0$, the no-slip condition.
 If the surface is porous, and there is mass flow, the values of the surface velocity must be specified as part of the problem definition.
 Numerical solutions of the Euler and Navier-Stokes solutions require that other boundary conditions be specified.
-In particular, conditions on pressure and temperature are required, and will be discussed in later chapters.
+In particular, conditions on pressure and temperature are required.

-As an example, recall that to obtain the unit normal the body is defined (in 2D) in the form F(x,y) = 0, the traditional analytic geometry nomenclature.
-In terms of the usual two-dimensional notation, the body shape is given by y = f(x), which is then written as:
+Reviewing how to compute the unit normal vector, recall that to obtain the unit normal the body is defined (in 2D) in the form F(x,y) = 0, the traditional analytic geometry nomenclature.
+In the usual two-dimensional notation, the body shape is given by y = f(x), which is written as:

-$$F(x, y) = 0 = y - f(x)$$ (2-54)
+$$F(x,y) = 0 = y - f(x)$$ (2-54)

-$$\mathbf{n} = \frac{\nabla F}{|\nabla F|}.\tag{2-55}$$
+$$\mathbf{n} = \frac{\nabla F}{|\nabla F|} \tag{2-55}$$

 Conditions also must be specified away from the body.
 Commonly this means that at large distances from the body the flowfield must approach the freestream conditions.
 In numerical computations the question of the farfield boundary condition can become troublesome.
 How far away is infinity?
 Exactly how should you specify the farfield boundary condition numerically?
 How to best handle these issues is the basis for many papers currently appearing in the literature.
+Key papers are by Thomas and Salas11, Verhoff12 and the recent survey by Colonius.13

 Another important use of boundary conditions arises as a means of modeling physics that would be neglected otherwise.
 When an approximate flowfield model is used, the boundary conditions frequently provide a means of including key elements of the physics in the problem without having to include the physics explicitly.
 The most famous example of this is the Kutta Condition, wherein the viscous effects at the trailing edge can be accounted for in an inviscid calculation without treating the trailing edge problem explicitly.
-Karamcheti1 discuss boundary conditions in more detail.
+Karamcheti1 discusses boundary conditions in more detail.